TN 29 (05-25)

 • real property having a fair market value of $200,000 or less.

-B. Policy Oregon affidavit procedure
+B. Oregon affidavit procedure

-The affidavit may be filed by: (1) one or more claiming successors of the decedent (heirs, devisees, or possibly creditors); (2) any person named as personal representative in the decedent’s will; or (3) the Director of Human Services, the Director of the Oregon Health Authority, or an approved attorney, if the decedent received public assistance and it appeared that the assistance or cost of care may be recovered from the decedent’s estate.
-Or.
-Rev. Stat. §§ 114.505(2), 114.515(1), 114.517, 114.520.
+• the Director of Human Services, the Director of the Oregon Health Authority, or an approved attorney, if the decedent received public assistance and it appears that the assistance or cost of care may be recovered from the decedent’s estate.

-The certified affidavit must state:
+The certified copy of the affidavit must state:

 1. 1.